Belém: Amazon Biopark Zoo

 Located less than 15 km from the center of Belém, in the Tenoné neighborhood, the Bioparque Amazônia Safari – Crocodilo Safari Zoo, is surrounded by forests, rivers and streams.
 Summary of the Amazon landscape with lush flora and fauna, the zoo has about 14 mi of trails in an area composed of four interconnected ecosystems.

 The Museum of Paleontology and Malacology had a collection of three thousand pieces of exposed shells and mollusks collected from all continents.

 Bioparque The Amazon is a private investment, owner Jorge Arthur Aarão Monteiro, authorized and licensed by IBAMA to function as C class zoo, the only category of Pará There are four different species of alligators in a population of thousands of individuals, highlighting açu for alligator, monkeys, anteaters, and the otters, hyacinth macaw, papagaios, tucannos, pacaranas, harpy eagle, among other animals.

 Also see the city turistic website here.

 Rodrigues Alves Wood–Botanical Garden

-Inspired by the Bois de Boulogne Park in Paris, the Rodrigues Alves Wood is a little piece of Amazonia preserved in the middle of the city.
-Comprising 16 hectares, in the ample Avenida Almirante Barroso, one of the city's busiest thoroughfares, having 2,500 native species, an orchidary, lakes, caverns, waterfalls and even a replica of a mountain.
-There you can see small animals characteristic to the region, such as squirrel monkeys, agoutis and macaws.
+Inspired by the Bois de Boulogne Park in Paris, the Rodrigues Alves Wood is an environmental preservation area in the middle of the city comprising 16 hectares in the Avenida Almirante Barroso.
+It has 2,500 native species, such as squirrel monkeys, agoutis and macaws, an orchidary, lakes, caverns, waterfalls and a replica mountain.